rellfy/fbsdiff/README.md

 # fbsdiff
 Dynamically generate and apply patch files to folders using `bsdiff` and `bspatch` (http://www.daemonology.net/bsdiff/).
-Useful when compressing the patch target for patching and then decompressing the result is not a realistic option.
+Useful when compressing the patch target and then decompressing the result is not a realistic option.

 ## Generating patches with fbsdiff.exe